 At Ceres, we utilize VPD calculations to determine how the plants’ environment changes due to HVACD systems and then design our greenhouse controller to optimize the environment.
 To calculate VPD we measure the temperature at the plant canopy level and then measure the temperature of the ambient greenhouse.
 Our research has shown these basic trends:

 - Evaporation, through evaporative coolers and from evapotranspiration, decreases VPD

 - Air conditioning increases VPD

-Based on the deficit or surplus pressure experienced by the plant in relation to ideal VPD, our control system implements stages of heating/cooling to maintain the perfect balance of temperature and RH to optimize your yield.
+Based on the deficit or surplus pressure experienced by the plant in relation to ideal VPD, our greenhouse control system, the Ceres SunSense™, will implement stages of heating/cooling to maintain the perfect balance of temperature and RH to optimize your yield.

 If you have a project in mind and would like to speak to a greenhouse expert, contact us today!